atsign-foundation/at_gauges/at_radial_gauges/README.md

 lets them quickly assess if it fits their need.
 -->
 ## Get started
-There are three options to get started using this package.
+There are two options to get started using this package.

 <!---
 If the package has a template that at_app uses to generate a skeleton app,